jsbrn/lockpicker.py/README.md

 Here's some things I'd like to do with this script in v2:

-1. Sort the wordset alphabetically.
+1. Sort the wordset by the position of the letters on the lock.

 1. If no wordset is provided, generate all possible letter combinations for the lock.

+1. Add an option to generate all possible letter combinations, sorted by position on lock rather than alphabetically.